Medically reviewed by Dr. Sharef Danho, Internal Medicine Physician

 These progress notes work best in settings where details matter — like medical decision-making or regulatory documentation.

 SOAP and compliance go hand in hand.
 The structure makes it easier to support audits, billing, and medical necessity documentation.
+This format must meet HIPAA, state privacy laws, and accreditation standards.
+Auditors look for clear documentation of what was done, why, and how it will be followed up.

 This structure supports audits, insurance claims, and billing documentation, particularly in medical specialties that require detailed justification for procedures or follow-up care.